Austin Real Estate Market Intelligence

 The Austin Housing Market

-Central Texas real estate is firmly in motion.
-April 2026 data from Unlock MLS and the Austin Board of Realtors shows closed sales rising year-over-year, pending contracts surging 15.4%, and median prices continuing to ease—creating one of the most balanced buying environments the Austin-Round Rock-San Marcos metro has seen in years.
+Central Texas real estate remains firmly in motion.
+May 2026 data from Unlock MLS and the Austin Board of Realtors shows pending contracts climbing 14.3% year-over-year, closed sales holding steady, and the median price essentially flat for a second straight month—evidence of a market settling into a healthier, more predictable rhythm in the Austin-Round Rock-San Marcos metro.
 Austin Realty Insights tracks this data so you don't have to.

 Market Analysis

-The April 2026 Central Texas Housing Report from Unlock MLS and the Austin Board of Realtors confirms that the spring market has arrived with conviction.
-Across the Austin-Round Rock-San Marcos metropolitan statistical area, 2,648 homes closed in April—a 2.0% year-over-year increase—at a median price of $440,000, which is 1.9% lower than April 2025.
-The combination of rising transaction volume and softening prices signals a market that is both more active and more accessible than it has been since the pandemic-era run-up.
+The May 2026 Central Texas Housing Report from Unlock MLS and the Austin Board of Realtors confirms that the spring market's momentum has carried into early summer.
+Across the Austin-Round Rock-San Marcos metropolitan statistical area, 2,953 homes closed in May at a median price of $440,000—essentially flat compared to April and down less than one percent from May 2025.
+The combination of steady transaction volume and a stabilizing median price signals a market settling into a healthier, more predictable rhythm after several years of sharp swings.

 — Vaike O'Grady, Market Research Advisor, Unlock MLS

-Inside the City of Austin, 980 homes closed in April—an 8.5% year-over-year increase—at a median of $573,750, down 3.2% from April 2025.
-Total dollar volume within the city reached approximately $748 million, a 6.1% gain year-over-year, reflecting higher unit volume even as per-unit prices ease.
-These are signs of a market normalizing toward healthier, sustainable activity rather than correcting further downward.
+Inside the City of Austin, 1,076 homes closed in May—a 4.6% year-over-year increase—at a median of $595,000, up 0.5% from May 2025, the city's first year-over-year median gain in recent memory.
+Total dollar volume within the city reached approximately $843 million, a 3.4% gain year-over-year, while the average close-to-list price ratio improved to 95.2%, up from 94.6% a year ago.
+These are signs of a market normalizing toward healthier, sustainable activity rather than continuing to soften.

 The broader context remains important.
-Affordability is still a central challenge for many Central Texas families, and mortgage rates in the mid-6% range continue to act as a ceiling on demand among first-time buyers.
-But the April data confirms that buyers who have the financial capacity to move are doing so.
-The window of maximum buyer leverage—more inventory, lower prices, and willing-to-negotiate sellers—is narrowing as demand rebuilds from its 2023–2024 lows.
+Affordability is still a central challenge for many Central Texas families, and mortgage rates near 6.5% continue to act as a ceiling on demand among first-time buyers.
+But the May data confirms that buyers who have the financial capacity to move are doing so.
+The window of maximum buyer leverage—more inventory, lower prices, and willing-to-negotiate sellers—keeps narrowing as demand rebuilds from its 2023–2024 lows.

 — John Crowe, 2026 Unlock MLS & ABoR President